 You can see how we updated the Office over the years in this post and the Craft room updates in this post.

 The craft room is actually a closet!
-It has a window, an HVAC vent, and electrical outlet but it’s still considered a closet, go figure!
+It has a window, an HVAC vent, and an electrical outlet but it’s still considered a closet, go figure!

 We converted a second pantry closet into a mudroom when we first bought the house.
 The mudroom is in a hallway that connects the kitchen and dining room and in the entryway from the garage.
 We only use the garage door when entering the house so it just made sense to turn the closet into an open-concept mudroom.

-We built a floating shelf, added hooks and a bench with storage baskets.
+We built a floating shelf, and added hooks and a bench with storage baskets.
 The closet is much more functional since we live in an area with all 4-seasons of weather and during WInter have boots, coats, hats, and gloves that need to be stored away in the mudroom.

 These large galvanized bins are very durable for shoe storage!
 I added handmade chalkboard labels to the large bins and these small bins for smaller items.